tramblei/vivaldo/README.md

 ## Getting Started

-The main project is called vivaldo_fresh_eth_xadc_fft_dma_corr.xpr.
-All custom IP is located immediately inside the ip_repo/ directory.
-Custom IP projects (for editing) are located in the ip_repo/ip_projects directory.
+The main project is src/vivaldo_fresh_eth_xadc_fft_dma_corr.xpr.
+All custom IP is located inside the src/ip_repo/ directory.
+Custom IP projects (for editing) are located in the src/ip_repo/ip_projects directory.

 The server application is tracked via a git submodule [https://github.com/tramblei/vivaldo-server](https://github.com/tramblei/vivaldo-server).